Travel Writing and Costa Rica - KU Honors Program

 Costa Rica is known for its natural beauty, extraordinary diversity of flora and fauna, social and political stability, high educational levels, and efficient infrastructure and services.
 San José, Costa Rica’s capital, is a vibrant and cosmopolitan city.
 It lies in the Central Valley on a plain surrounded by large forested mountain ranges, some of which include active volcanoes, green savannahs, and working coffee plantations.

-Additionally, the group will travel to several other parts of Costa Rica including Puerto Viejo, La Fortuna, Monteverde, and Manuel Antonio.
-Puerto Viejo is on the Caribbean side of the country and is heavily influenced by indigenous and Afro-Costa Rican culture while Manuel Antonio National Park is on the Pacific side and boasts several beaches and one of the most biodiverse landscapes.
-La Fortuna is near the Arenal volcano and a waterfall that is over 200 feet tall and the Monteverde cloud forest is situated at 4,662 feet above sea level and home to a vast diversity of animals.
+Additionally, the group will travel to several other parts of Costa Rica including La Fortuna, Monteverde, and Manuel Antonio.
+Manuel Antonio National Park is on the Pacific ocean and boasts several beaches and one of the most biodiverse landscapes.
+La Fortuna is near the Arenal volcano and a waterfall that is over 200 feet tall and the Monteverde cloud forest is situated at 4,662 feet above sea level and is home to a vast diversity of animals.

 The course will meet weekly during the fall semester beginning mid-October.
 The first half of the class will focus on the history and genre of travel writing.
 Students will examine the interdisciplinary range of the genre from botanical classification and cartography to adventure account and personal reflection.
 The second half of the course will focus on Costa Rica in particular.
 Students will study everything from urban culture to ecotourism as they get to know this beautiful country.
 During the semester students will benefit from the many Costa Rican experts on this campus.
 There will be reading, writing, and research assignments relevant to both travel writing and Costa Rica.
 The final project will combine the two aspects of the course.